 The average nut milk bag is made out of a nylon or hemp fabric and can be wash after use and will survive many years of seed cheese-making.
 They can also additionally be used to make nut milk or fresh juices.

-For short ferments like the traditional seed cheese recipe, or our cream cheese or Parmesan recipes below, a one-quart mason jar with a non-metallic mesh sprouting lid works well.
+For short ferments like our traditional seed cheese recipe, cream cheese recipe or parmesan recipe a one-quart mason jar with a non-metallic mesh sprouting lid works well.
 The jar is then turned upside down and tilted in a dish to drain out the liquid content.